DennisG8153/apcsa-freedom-project/entries/entry03.md

  ## ![text](../sep/result.png)

  ### My Next Steps
 This is a problem I plan to tackle by the end of next week when I more throughly figure out and comprehend the work of [peaceiris](https://github.com/peaceiris/actions-gh-pages) and connect my work to GitHub and continue making progress towards my MVP.
 What I plan on working towards is connecting the two and adding content to make the wiki page A) more alive and B) more useful for the people seeking information.
+Using time management, I will plan and use my time wisely to make sure I do connect the two without letting myself waste time on less important things: like the colors of the background and text.

 [Previous](entry02.md) | [Next](entry04.md)